numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

 Abstract
 --------

 This NEP recommends and encourages all projects across the Scientific Python ecosystem to adopt a common "time window-based" policy for support of Python and NumPy versions.
-Standardizing a recommendation for project support of minimum Python and NumPy versions will improve downstream project planning. based policy for increasing the minimum version of Python and NumPy that downstream projects support.
-By standardizing this policy across the community we will make it easier for downstream projects to plan.
+Standardizing a recommendation for project support of minimum Python and NumPy versions will improve downstream project planning.

 This is an unusual NEP in that it offers recommendations for community-wide policy and not for changes to NumPy itself.
 Since a